 None of the common traditional ingredients in mayonnaise contain milk.
-That being said, some recipes do add in milk products or are produced in facilities which also handle milk.
+That being said, some recipes do add in milk products or are produced in facilities that also handle milk.
 So, if you have a lactose or dairy allergy, or are lactose intolerant, be sure to double-check as some mayo may contain dairy!

-The traditional ingredients of mayonnaise are:
+The traditional ingredients of ‘real mayonnaise’ are:

 - Vegetable Oil